Stephanie Rawlings-Blake: City budget

-On February 6, 2013, Baltimore City released a 10-year fiscal forecast, which the City had commissioned from independent financial consulting firm Public Financial Management, Inc. (PFM) at Rawlings-Blake's direction.
+On February 6, 2013, Baltimore City released a 10-year fiscal forecast, which the city had commissioned from independent financial consulting firm Public Financial Management, Inc. (PFM) at Rawlings-Blake's direction.
 The report outlined a number of fiscal obstacles facing the City in subsequent years.

-To address the challenges outlined in the fiscal forecast, Rawlings-Blake presented Change to Grow: A Ten-Year Financial Plan for Baltimore, the City’s first long-range financial plan.
-Among other major reforms, the plan outlined proposed changes to Baltimore City’s employee pensions and benefits system, City tax structure, and overall municipal operations.
+To address the challenges outlined in the fiscal forecast, Rawlings-Blake presented Change to Grow: A Ten-Year Financial Plan for Baltimore, the city's first long-range financial plan.
+Among other major reforms, the plan outlined proposed changes to Baltimore City's employee pensions and benefits system, City tax structure, and overall municipal operations.
 By implementing elements of this plan, Baltimore City has been able to extinguish $300 million from a cumulative budgetary shortfall forecasted at approximately $750 million.

 Urban blight

-At the time Rawlings-Blake took office, Baltimore City had approximately 16,000 vacant buildings, resulting from a half-century of population decline.
+When Rawlings-Blake took office Baltimore City had approximately 16,000 vacant buildings, resulting from a half-century of population decline.
 In November 2010, in an effort to reduce urban blight caused by vacant structures, Rawlings-Blake introduced the Vacants to Value (V2V) initiative.
 The initiative's strategies include streamlining code enforcement and disposition of City-owned vacant properties, offering incentives targeted at home buyers who purchase previously vacant homes, supporting large-scale redevelopment in deeply distressed areas, and targeting demolition to improve long-term property values.

 In 2013, Baltimore Housing won the Urban Land Institute's Robert C. Larson Workforce Housing Public Policy Awards for the V2V initiative.
-V2V has also been recognized by the Obama Administration, the Clinton Global Initiative, the U.S. Conference of Mayors, ABCD Network, and the Financial Times.
+V2V has also been recognized by the Obama administration, the Clinton Global Initiative, the U.S. Conference of Mayors, ABCD Network, and the Financial Times.

+2025 lawsuit

+On January 8, 2025, the Old National Bank sued Rawlings-Blake for failing to repay a US$2.1 million 10-year business loan for Gulf Coast Technology Corporation and Buy MBE, which she was the president and manager of, respectively.
+The loan was issued on November 8, 2023, with an interest rate of prime plus three percent and monthly payments of US$28,000.
+While Rawlings-Blake made early payments, the payments ended in May 2023 and she did not respond to two demand letters from the Old National Bank.

 Other activities

-In 2015, Rawlings-Blake became the first mayor to appear in the musical Chicago, saying: "I am honored to be the first mayor to appear in Chicago—one of the most historic shows in Broadway history—and I want to reassure the cast and crew that I am already hard at work rehearsing my lines.
-I always love to show off the 'razzle dazzle' of Baltimore's flourishing cultural scene, from expanding our Arts & Entertainment Districts, to growing Baltimore's downtown theater corridor and all that jazz.
-I cannot wait to make my big debut in an amazing show like Chicago."
-She appeared in a one-night performance on March 4, 2015, as an ensemble performer throughout the night.
+In 2015, Rawlings-Blake became the first mayor to appear in the musical Chicago, appearing in a one-night performance on March 4, 2015, as an ensemble performer throughout the night.